sajalshlan/Thai-ID-OCR/README.md

 ## Overview

-Started off with a simple OCR (Optical Character Recognition) application, initially using Tesseract.js for text extraction.
+Started with a simple OCR (Optical Character Recognition) application, initially using Tesseract.js for text extraction.
 However, faced accuracy issues, possibly due to the underlying model, leading to a shift to Google's Vision API.

 The journey involved creating an account on Google Cloud Console, enabling billing, setting up a Service Account, and enabling the Vision API.
 Although the API provided accurate results, the real challenge was parsing the specific details we needed from the extracted text.